Connecting to the Cloud Platform’s Kubernetes cluster

 - in your namespace directory, view the

-file - there will be a
+file - there will be at the least one

-key with a value of the GitHub team name to join - ask your team to add you to the listed GitHub team
+- ask your team to add you to the listed GitHub team(s)

 Generating a kubeconfig file